 Law enforcement and emergency services are also mostly stable lines of work.
 Detectives and criminal investigators had a 1% jobless rate in 2011, and first-line supervisors of police and detectives were at 1.8%.
 Unemployment among firefighters, meanwhile, was among the lowest in the nation, at 1.4%, after peaking at 3.5% in 2007.

 The same goes for highly skilled computer and IT occupations, such as computer network architects (0.4%) and database administrators (1.3%).
-Even with these low unemployment rates, only 2.4% of graduates in the U.S. get degrees in computer and information science — a fact highlighted by CareerBuilder CEO Matt Ferguson in the Harvard Business Review.
+Even with these low unemployment rates, only 2.4% of graduates in the U.S. get degrees in computer and information science.

 Jobs in Poor Shape … Still